camelinaction/camelinaction2/chapter12/riderautoparts-partner-karaf/ReadMe.md

     camel:context-list

-Then from the hawtio web console you can browse the applicatiom, and send a XML message to the ActiveMQ queue
+Then from the hawtio web console you can browse the application, and send a XML message to the ActiveMQ queue

     http://localhost:8181/hawtio/